konsumer/protoc-plugin-grpc-main/README.md

 ## in docker

-I made a docker image that will build your grpc gateway & swagger file, then run it.
+I made a docker container that will build your grpc gateway & swagger file, then run it.
 You don't need node, protoc, or go installed to try it out.

 ```
 docker build . -t konsumer/protoc-grpc-gateway